30 million

 Impact of complications on patient treatment plans

-• Patients who develop a post-operative SSI have a 1.6-fold increased risk of being admitted to the Intensive Care Unit (ICU).1
+• Patients who develop a post-operative surgical site infection have a 1.6-fold increased risk of being admitted to the Intensive Care Unit (ICU).1

-• SSI is associated to a 2- to 11-fold increase in the risk of mortality with 75% of SSl-associated death directly attributable to the SSI.2,3
+• Surgical site infection is associated to a 2- to 11-fold increase in the risk of mortality with 75% of surgical site infection-associated death directly attributable to the surgical site infection.2,3

-• Hospital stays are 92% longer for patients with SSIs.4
+• Hospital stays are 92% longer for patients with surgical site infections.4

 • Patients undergoing emergency laparotomy who develop burst abdomen have a 2-fold increase in mortality at 30 days and have a median hospital stay of 22 days compared to 7 for patients without burst abdomen.5